 -The balance of the purchase price is due upon completion of the

-refigures, if the cost is relatively low I will ask for full payment
+refigures, if the cost is relatively low we will ask for full payment

 upon completion of the refiguring, prior to shipment to the coater.

-If the cost is higher, such as for a large mirror, I may ask
+If the cost is higher, such as for a large mirror, we may ask

 for a deposit based on the

 estimated cost of the work.

 Under certain circumstances, at the discretion of Lockwood Custom